xyflow/react-flow-docs/docs/api/hooks/use-edges.md

 :::caution

-Hooks can only be used if the component that uses it, is wrapped with a [`ReactFlowProvider`](/docs/api/react-flow-provider/).
+This hook can only be used if the component that uses it, is wrapped with a [`ReactFlowProvider`](/docs/api/react-flow-provider/) or if it's a children of the `<ReactFlow />` component.

 :::